Permafrost/TundraTN/README.md

   Parsing (deserialization) of the bizdoc content is determined in order of precedence by the input variable `$schema.input`, the parsing schema configured on the bizdoc's associated document type (`recordBlueprint` or `ParsingSchema` for XML and flat files respectively), and the input variable `$content.type.input`.
 If `$schema.input` is specified, or if the document type specifies a parsing schema, then that reference will be used to parse the content, and the type of reference (document reference versus flat file schema reference) determines the parser implementation used (see below).
-  However, if `$schema.input` is not specified, nor is a parsing schema defined on the associated document type, then `$content.type.input` will be used to determine if the content the parser implementation to use for the appropriate MIME media type.
+However, if `$schema.input` is not specified, nor is a parsing schema defined on the associated document type, then `$content.type.input` will be used to determine the parser implementation to use for the appropriate MIME media type.
 If `$schema.input` is not specified, and no parsing schema is specified on the associated document type, and `$content.type.input` is not specified, then the content will be parsed as